Common SAT Math Mistakesadmin

 Common Mistake #9

-If you just quickly input numbers into your calculator as you go through steps, it would be harder for you to backtrack if you make a mistake letter in the process.
+If you just quickly input numbers into your calculator as you go through steps, it would be harder for you to backtrack if you make a mistake latter in the process.
 You end up burning precious time.
-You also have a tougher time figuring out which part of the chain you made the mistake in.
+You will also have a tough time finding your mistake, since you did not write everything down.

 Document everything by quickly jotting down each step.